• Skip to main content

 USRNs are used by these organisations to identify streets accurately, to apply for and process permissions, to keep records of work required, ordered, in progress and completed and of the costs involved.

 The use of USRNs can extend beyond just road maintenance, repairs and utility works, however.
-It can be used in connection with issues such as planning bus services, parking regulation, operating active travel networks and planning services.
+It can be used by many property data tools in connection with issues such as investment analysis, planning trends, operating active travel networks and planning services.
 The emergency services are also able to use USRNs.

-The USRN also has uses in the property industry and in proptech.
+The USRN has uses in the property industry by many UK property portals and in proptech.
 USRNs can be used to accurately identify streets in property platforms and apps.

 The UPRN and USRN identifiers, along with their associated grid references, are available for anyone to use under the Open Government Licence or OGL.